14 Free and Low-Cost Summer Activities for Kids

 This activity goes well with summer library trips.

-Every summer, Barnes & Nobles hosts a Summer Reading Program where kids from grade 1 through 6 can participate.
+Every summer, Barnes & Nobles hosts a Click Here to find out more where kids from grade 1 through 6 can participate.
 Each child who completes the reading program will be eligible to choose their own free book listed in the required reading list.

 3. Bass Pro Shop Summer Event